 The Clinic is the in-house training clinic for our APA accredited PhD program in clinical psychology.
 Our department strongly values diversity and inclusivity and is committed to diversifying the representation of its staff.
 The position is to begin no earlier than January 1, 2020, and no later than August 1, 2020.

-Require: Doctoral degree in clinical or counseling psychology from an accredited institution and a clinical internship, both from APA-accredited programs.
-Licensed or license-eligible as a doctoral-level psychologist in the State of Ohio.
-Must be able to supervise cognitive, personality, and intelligence assessments for adults.
+Require: Doctoral degree in clinical or counseling psychology from an accredited institution and a clinical internship, both from APA-accredited programs; licensed or license-eligible as a doctoral-level psychologist in the State of Ohio.
+Position is not eligible for H-1B sponsorship.

 Applicants should submit the following: Cover letter, Curriculum Vitae, a Diversity Contribution Plan to http://jobs.miamioh.edu/cw/en-us/job/496023.
 In the cover letter, applicants should describe their experiences and approach to culturally competent, evidence-based clinical intervention and assessment.
 They should also indicate experiences with teaching, areas of expertise for graduate and undergraduate courses, and any available evidence of teaching effectiveness.
 Please direct inquiries to Dr. Aaron Luebbe at Aaron.Luebbe@miamioh.edu.
 Review of applications begins November 1, 2019, and continues until the position is filled.